Engee documentation

 Out[0]:

-The change in gain over time results in an increase in noise.
-However, the target return is now independent of range.
+Changing the gain over time leads to an increase in the noise level.
+However, the return of the target is now independent of the range.
 A constant threshold can now be used for detection over the entire detectable range.

-Note that at this stage the threshold is above the maximum power level contained in each pulse.
-Therefore, nothing can be detected at this stage yet.
-We need to perform pulse integration so that the power of the returned echoes from the targets exceeds the threshold and the noise level remains below the bar.
-This is expected because it is pulse integration that allows us to use a sequence of lower power pulses.
+Note that at this stage, the threshold is above the maximum power level contained in each pulse.
+Therefore, nothing can be detected at this stage.
+We need to integrate the pulses so that the power of the returned echoes from the targets exceeds the threshold, and the noise level remains below the bar.
+This is to be expected, since it is the pulse integration that allows us to use a sequence of lower-power pulses.

 Incoherent accumulation